meraki/automation-scripts/README.md

 **provision_sites:** A Python 3 script to provision template-based networks with manually defined VLAN subnets to Meraki dashboard.
 The script can also claim devices and update their location on the world map.

+**removetemplate.py:** This is script to create a copy of a template-based network that preserves as many of the network's settings as possible, while not relying on a configuration template.
+The initial focus of the script is converting MX appliance networks.

 **setlocation.py:** Sets the street address and optionally the map marker of all devices in a network or organization.
 To be more easily clickable, devices will be placed in a spiral around a seed location.
 There is an option to preserve marker location for MR access points, to avoid breaking wireless map layout.

 **setlocation_legacy.py:** Sets the street address of all devices in a given network to a given value.
 The intent of this script is to quickly fix address misconfigurations on large networks.
 The script has been updated from its initial version to use the Google Geocoding API to calculate a reasonable new positions for device map markers.
 This is a legacy script that is preserved as an example of integrating the Meraki Dashboard API with info extracted from a Google API.
 Please see setlocation.py for an improved version of the script that does not require a Google API key.